England. Change location

 • develop your critical thinking, problem-solving and storytelling skills

-• explain leadership related concepts to different audiences (academic, professional, the general public) and using a wide range of media
+• explain leadership related concepts to different audiences (academic, professional, the general public) using a wide range of media

 • reflect on your own leadership potential and capabilities.